 - Pillow pile: See if Baby wants to help you make a big pile of pillows and blankets – or even a pillow-and-blanket nest! – that the two of you can rest on together.

 - Blanket forts to relax: More architecturally-savvy parents might opt out of the pillow pile route, and choose to help their toddler make a sturdy blanket fort that they can hunker down in for the rest of the day.
-Blanket forts and pillow piles are really just ways to make the sick day a little more special for Baby, while encouraging him to relax and rest.
+Blanket forts and pillow piles are really just ways to make the sick day a little more special for Baby, while encouraging them to relax and rest.